Ousmane Sembène (Director)

 Individuals aside, the film is an ensemble panorama of life at the camp, and episodic in the best sense, allowing its characters and events freedom to roam and rhyme with each other across its ample 150-minute running time, and providing an overarching sense of pan-African community: men from Senegal, Niger, Cote d’Ivoire, Gabon, Chad, Burkina Faso, even an African-American G.I. who patches things up with Diatta after starting off on the wrong foot.
 There is a solidarity there, and even a traditional democracy when each barrack elects a representative to go and discuss the pay situation with the French officials.
 Camp de Thiaroye offers an epic-scale revision and correction of the official version of history, bringing to light not just the unsung efforts of Africans in WW2 but also their agency in the history of Africa itself.
 (September 2018)

-One thought on “Ousmane Sembène (Director)
+2 thoughts on “Ousmane Sembène (Director)

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.